 Using multiroom audio is as simple as everything else with the Echo — just say where you want the music to play.
 Saying “Play Justin Timberlake” followed by the name of your group will activate the music in your desired location, and so far, it’s worked flawlessly in my testing.

 If you’re like me and you enjoy the ease of use that multiroom audio support provides but you would like to utilize it with better speakers — like Sonos, for example — you can do that as well.
 First, you have to use your Alexa app to add the Sonos Skill and to discover your Sonos devices.
 You should also add the music services that you are using with your Sonos system.
 (Any music services you want to use need to be on both the Alexa and Sonos apps.)
 You can then control your Sonos devices using Alexa and create groups of Sonos products within your Alexa app.
 (You can also associate Alexa with a single Sonos speaker and use your Sonos app to create a group associated with that speaker.)

-Sonos has been teasing this feature for nearly a year at this point, but now it looks like it won’t be the only company rolling out an integration with Amazon in the near future.
-Amazon is has released another API to allow third-party Alexa speakers to operate within the multiroom audio playback setup as well.
-At this rate, soon Alexa will be the main operator of all music in your home, and I don’t think that’s a bad thing.
+Sonos may not be the only company rolling out an integration with Amazon.
+Amazon has released an API to allow third-party Alexa speakers to operate within the multiroom audio playback setup.
+At this rate, soon, Alexa will be the main operator of all the music in your home, and I don’t think that’s a bad thing.

 Multiroom audio playback is available to Echo owners in the US, UK, and Germany on Echo, Echo Dot, and Echo Show devices.